QuineDot/rust-learning/src/dyn-trait-coercions.md

 a = &0_u64;
 ```

-The fact that it's a warning is somewhat surprising.
-On the one hand, I
-could see this just being a straight-up error.
-That would have been the
-conservative approach to introducing this feature.

-On the other hand, it introduces some interesting possibilities around
+This introduces some interesting possibilities around
 [implementing `trait` for `Box<dyn Trait>`:](dyn-trait-box-impl.md)
 ```rust
 #trait Trait {